-Kind support from child sponsors has made a HUGE difference to the children of Nepal.
+You've made a HUGE difference to the children of Nepal.

 The devastating earthquake in Nepal left Suraj and his family homeless.
 His parents felt they had no choice but to send their eleven-year-old son to the city to work.
 When he found himself forced to wash, clean and cook, without pay, Suraj realised with horror that he'd been tricked into unpaid work.